Derick Du Vivier, M.D.

 Wes is a native Portlander who is dedicated to supporting diversity as one of OHSU’s core values.
 While growing up, he volunteered as an assistant coach for youth sports teams with disabilities.
 His devotion to inclusive causes has led him to his current role.
 In his spare time, he enjoys biking, walking and playing ping pong.

 Andrew was born in Ketchikan, Alaska, and raised in La Paz, Bolivia.
 He has a degree in linguistics from Portland State University.
 Having worked in the Perinatology Clinic and Graduate Medical Education in the School of Medicine's Dean's Office, Andrew is extremely familiar with OHSU.
 Prior to OHSU, he worked as a Spanish/English TEFL teacher in the Portland Metro area for 5 years at Berlitz Language Center, Da Vinci middle school and Uplands Elementary.
 His volunteer work consists of reading with SMART program (Start Making a Reader Today) and coaching soccer.

 Octaviano Merecias Cuevas, M.A.

-Octaviano is a multilingual educator with more than 15 years of experience working in diversity, equity and inclusion programs with an emphasis in inter-cultural collaborations, outreach, engagement and learning development.
+Octaviano is a Doctoral student at Johns Hopkins University with more than 15 years of learning and development experience in the private, nonprofit and higher education sector.
+His academic work focuses on the efficacy of teaching anti-racism in online and hybrid modalities and the research and science of Justice, Diversity, Equity and Inclusion.
 Previous to OHSU, Octaviano served as the manager for policy and civic engagement at Latino Network and as the associate director of outreach for Oregon State University’s Center for Latino/a Studies and Engagement.
 He also served as a faculty of extension at OSU’s School of Social and Behavioral Health Sciences.